codepath/android_guides/Storing-Secret-Keys-in-Android.md

 ### Secrets in Resource Files

-The simplest approach for storing secrets in to keep them as resource files that are simply not checked into source control.
 Start by creating a resource file for your secrets called `res/values/secrets.xml` with a string pair per secret value:

 ```xml
 <!-- Inside of `res/values/secrets.xml` -->